Jakprim-2004/Jakprim-2004/README.md

-# 💼 Resume of Kaimuk Jakprim
+# 💼 Resume of Kaimuk

 ## 👤 Professional Summary
 A dedicated Computer Science student at Kasetsart University with a passion for Back-End Development.
 Seeking opportunities to apply and enhance my programming skills through practical experience.